Three life lessons from 2019 – an interesting year

 What does a patient man look like?

-The Washington Nationals won the world series in 2019.
+The Washington Nationals won the World Series in 2019.
 No one contributed more to their championship than Anthony Rendon.
 He is a patient man.
-A perfect example was in game 6 of the world series.
+A perfect example was in game 6 of the World Series.
 The Nationals were behind in the seventh inning.
-If they lost that game it was over.
+If they lost that game, it would be over.
 The umpires made a questionable call that made the Nationals furious.
 Everyone in the dugout was pissed off, except Rendon.
-He steps in the batter box the next inning and smacks a home run into the stands.
-Next, he rounds the bases – no smile, no words, no emotion.
-Essentially Rendon won the game with that swing.
+He steps into the batter’s box the next inning and smacks a home run into the stands.
+Next, he rounds the bases – no smile, words, or emotion.
+Essentially, Rendon won the game with that swing.
 It was awesome.
 A patient man achieves great things.
 I hope to be like Anthony one day.

 Notice how calm Rendon is in this clip from the World Series.